 What I do know about myself is that I don’t feel happy about the dwindling light as winter looms.I can’t ride my bike as often because of the declining hours with light.
 By late December I am thrilled to see that the days are beginning, very slowly, but undeniably, to have more light.

 I live in Chicago.
 To help me to enjoy the return of the light as winter ebbs, I have charted the sunrise and sunset for January through March.
-I mentioned living in Chicago because you likely live elsewhere and your sunrise and set times will be somewhat different.
+I mentioned living in Chicago because you likely live elsewhere and your sunrise and set times will vary somewhat from mine.

 On January 1, sunrise occurs at 7 :18 AM and sunset at 4:29 PM.
 On January 31, sunrise has slipped down to 7:05 AM and sunset has stretched out to 5:04 PM.
+The sun rises 13 minutes earlier and sets 35 minutes later.
 That is an increase of 48 minutes of daylight in the first month of the year.

-It just keeps getting better after that.
+It just keeps getting better.
 In February, we add a further 67 minutes of sunlight to our day.
-So, at the end of February, we have added 115 minutes of light, nearly two hours!
+So, at the end of February, we have added 115 minutes of light, nearly two hours since January first.

-At the end of March, a further 99 minutes of sunlight is added.
-That makes a total of 214 minutes – three and more than a half hours of additional light per day in the first three months.
+At the end of March, a further 99 minutes of daylight is added.
+That makes a total of 214 minutes – three and more than a half hours of additional light per day total in the first three months of the year.

-I don’t know if this kind of info has an interest for you, but for me, a guy who likes to be outdoors, it means a great deal.
+I don’t know if this kind of info has an interest for you, but for me, a guy who likes to be outdoors, it is music to my ears – and eyes.
 I hope you have a great bright day.